 Third-party aggregators use similar content curation algorithms to analyze hashtag trends on a macroscale.
 There are lots of free and affordable third-party aggregators out there.
 Evinex has a list of 40 options.

 Picking a couple of third-party tools that you like is an easy and objective way to monitor the ebbs and flows of hashtags in your niche.
-Juicer’s Instagram aggregator is a great tool to help you find the best hashtags and then embed posts directly in a feed on your website.
+Juicer’s Instagram aggregator is a great tool to help you find the best hashtags and then embed Instagram hashtag feed on website with custom styling.